 First of all, you’re going to have to track Eorzea time, 24 hours in Eorzea equal about 70 minutes in real life.
 Unspoiled nodes spawn every 12 hours of Eorzean time and last for 2 hours.
 Which means roughly 35 minutes between spawns and 6 minutes lifespan.
 The best way to harvest them is finding a website that tracks those timers and using that information.

 This is also the time when you get some more possibilities of leveling your botanist.
-First one of them is turning in collectibles in the scrips system.
+The first one of them is turning in collectibles in the scrips system.
 This is how it works for botanists.
-First you have to complete the quest Inscrutable Tastes given by Morgayne in Ishgard.
-After that you need to check what items are the most desired in Rowena’s House of Splendor.
-Then you have to harvest them from Unspoiled Nodes, while making use of
+First, you have to complete the quest Inscrutable Tastes given by Morgayne in Ishgard.
+After that, you need to check what items are the most desired in Rowena’s House of Splendor.
+Then you have to harvest them from Unspoiled Nodes while making use of